LordAttilas/FastTarget/README.md

 # FastTarget
-Windower 4 addon for FFXI that allow quicker target change
+Windower 4 addon for FFXI that allow quicker target change.

 Allows instant override of manual lock, in-combat lock, action menu lock, or chat history lock for faster target switching at any time using the default Tab, Alt-Tab, and F8 keys.
 In game wizard to map additional custom keys for target left, right and nearest.